slaf-project/slaf/docs/user-guide/core-concepts.md

 ## What is SLAF?

-**SLAF** (Sparse Lance Array Format) is a high-performance format for single-cell data that combines the power of SQL with lazy evaluation.
+**SLAF** (Sparse Lazy Array Format) is a high-performance format for single-cell data that combines the power of SQL with lazy evaluation.
 It's designed to solve the performance and scalability challenges of traditional single-cell data formats.

 ## Key Design Principles